 And Nadler and others are admitting pretty much it's dying.

-So you know what we're gonna do?
+So you know what we're going to do?

-Who's gonna pay their lawyers?
+Who's going to pay their lawyers?

-80 people records requests.
+80 people, records requests.

 Mueller didn't give you what you want.